antoinehonore/patdbvisu/README.md

 $ ./upload.sh dbfiles
 ```

-- Start the watches on the directory  the changes in directory.
+- Start the watches on the directory the changes are to occur in the steps below in directory.
 Wait for the message: `Watches established.`
 ```bash
 $ ./notif.sh "<folders to monitor>"  5 prep
 [...]
 Watches established.
 ```

-- `touch` the files in the list below sequentially.
-Make sure that the watches are started on the folder containing the files.

 ## Plan